nessarus/CITS2200-Project/README.md

 We are basically summing up the betweenness centrality of vertex v for all other vertex pairs (i, j).
 Note that the computation of bet(v) will require you to compute all possible shortest paths between every pair of vertices (i, j), not just one shortest path between (i, j).

-**Katz Centrality:** Katz centrality is used for degree of in uence of a node (or a person in Facebook or Twitter).
+**Katz Centrality:** Katz centrality is used for degree of in influence of a node (or a person in Facebook or Twitter).
 The idea is to extend the notion of degree centrality to nodes that are more than one hop away.
 Central to Katz centrality is an attenuation factor alpha, where, 0 < alpha < 1.
 Consider a vertex i.
 For every edge that is incident on i, we add a weight alpha.
 So if there are k edges incident on i, then we have to add a weight k\*alpha .
 Let us call the neighbors of i as neighbor(i).
 Next we consider all the edges that are incident on the vertices in neighbor(i) and add a factor of alpha^2 for each such edge.
 In general, for an edge t hop away from node i, we add a factor of alpha^t.
 We continue in this way until we have finished all the vertices and add these weights to get Katz(i), the Katz centrality for vertex i.
 Usually Katz centrality is written mathematically using the powers of the adjacency matrix A of the graph.
 For every vertex i that's a member of G, A, the adjacency matrix gives the neighbor information, A^2, that is A multiplied by A gives the information of nodes that are two hops away, A^3 gives the information of the nodes that are 3 hops away and so on.
 So, we can write:

 Katz(i) = SUM(k=1:inf){ SUM(j=1:N){( alpha^k \* A^k )} }